microsoft/ML-For-Beginners/Introduction/2-history-of-ML/README.md

 "Blocks world" was an example of a micro world where blocks can be stacked and sorted and experiments in teaching machines to make decisions could be tested.
 Advances built with libraries such as [SHRDLU](https://wikipedia.org/wiki/SHRDLU) helped propel language processing forward.

 [![blocks world with SHRDLU](https://img.youtube.com/vi/QAJz4YKUwqw/0.jpg)](https://www.youtube.com/watch?v=QAJz4YKUwqw "blocks world with SHRDLU")
-> Blocks world with SHRDLU
+> 🎥 Click the image above for a video: Blocks world with SHRDLU

 ## 1974 - 1980: "AI Winter"